AvihayFinish/OOP-task1/README.md

 > 3- some GetData function - that function return the data we want to update with the members. <br>
 > in the class that implements **Member:** <br>
 > we just need to build a class with some variable that need to be same as the variable that the Sender will updating about him. additional we need to realiztion
-> the update function. this function just get the chnages and put him in the variable off the class.
+> the update function. this function just get the chnages and put him in the variable off the class. <br>

 # Classes: